consta-l/cream-docs/content/docs/developer/untokens.md

 ## Total Reserves

-Reserves are an accounting entry in each crToken contract that represents a portion of historical interest set aside as cash which can be withdrawn or transferred through the protocol's governance.
+Reserves are an accounting entry in each unToken contract that represents a portion of historical interest set aside as cash which can be withdrawn or transferred through the protocol's governance.
 A small portion of borrower interest accrues into the protocol, determined by the reserve factor.

 ### CErc20/CEther